HovKlan-DH/MyFirstM2M/README.md

   - Font file containing all 256 characters, defined pixel-by-pixel
   - Not originally included in project, but compiled with the "psf2txt" converter
   - The text file should be converted to a PSF file => to a C-include file (.h) => ROM file (this is automatically done with M2M\font\build_anika.sh)
-  - Just noticed now I misspelled Anikki everywhere - well, who cares ;-)
+  - Just noticed now, that I misspelled Anikki everywhere - well, who cares ;-)
 * **sysdef.asm**
   - Menu items and colors
   - Characters used for frame
   - Keyboard delay for repeat is M2M$TYPEMATIC_DLY

-Steps I do to build a new bitstream:
+Steps to build a new bitstream:
 * Modify \build_new_bitstream.sh if you want to change core name from "MYFirstM2M V2" (this is visible in the MEGA65 core selector)
 * Modify \CORE\vhdl\config.vhd for menu